andybyers21/go-playground/a_code_reviews/code_reviews.md

 ## Be Aware

+- Your job is not to find the problems with the code author but to ensure the code functions as expected.
 - Be aware of nit picking, opinion based.
 - Be respectful, know the code author
 - Discuss!